mtrevisan/Boxon/README.md

  - `longDescription`: a more expressive description, optional.
  - `minProtocol`: minimum protocol for which this configuration message is valid, optional (should follow [Semantic Versioning](https://semver.org/)).
  - `maxProtocol`: maximum protocol for which this configuration message is valid, optional (should follow [Semantic Versioning](https://semver.org/)).
- - `start`: starting text of the message, optional.
+ - `start`: starting text of the message, mandatory, used as an identifier (and thus must be unique for every configuration message).
  - `end`: ending text of the message, optional.
  - `charset`: charset of the message, optional.